 - Arrival Day with on-campus orientation activities for you and your family

-- Outdoor Orientation Trip ranging from five to twelve days
+- Outdoor Orientation Experience ranging from five to eleven days

 - First-Year Experience Course held over the first eight weeks of the fall term